-Whether you’re bringing home a Cocker Spaniel or English Cocker Spaniel, it’s an exciting moment for you and your family.
+Whether you’re bringing home an American or English Cocker Spaniel, it’s going to be an exciting time for you and your family.
 Both breed variations are cheerful and optimistic dogs.
-But you may be wondering, are Cocker Spaniels smart?
-What makes them intelligent dogs?
+But does do these traits translate to a smart dog breed?

 RECOMMENDED: 100 Most Intelligent Dog Breeds